BlueCloudPony/LoE-Ghost.Server/README.md

 <li>OS X: https://drive.google.com/open?id=0B3BIzDp2-1Ulc1dySWhVTE85RU0</li>
 <li>Linux: https://drive.google.com/open?id=0B3BIzDp2-1UldnN6eVR2TmpKa2c</li>
 # Known Bugs
-<li> Feel free to make a patch or pull request if you've fixed any of these bugs.  </li>
+ Feel free to make a patch or pull request if you've fixed any of these bugs listed below. <br>
 <li> 1.
 Server is known to crash when someone connects to the server, usually if there were no logins in for the last few hours.</li>
 <li> 2.
 The server doesn't update files.
 In Windows, the server stores its files in C:users/username/appdata/locallow/LoE.
 I don't know what the OS X/Linux folders are.
 Deleting the files inside the data folder of the LoE folder allows the server to update.  </li>
 <li> 3.
 Inventory doesn't work on the January 2016 client and older.